-Bonnie Hawkins of Elkhorn, Wisconsin, says that Bitner’s Bakery has fresh butter delivered DAILY.
+Bonnie Hawkins of Elkhorn, Wisconsin, says that Bittner’s Bakery has fresh butter delivered DAILY.
 That’s some serious baking, and they’ve been doing it since 1946!
-They make gorgeous cakes at Bitner’s and it’s also a great place to stop for Chocolate Drop Cookies, kolaches, cupcakes and paczki, fruit-filled doughnuts.
+They make gorgeous cakes at Bittner’s and it’s also a great place to stop for Chocolate Drop Cookies, kolaches, cupcakes and paczki, fruit-filled doughnuts.

 The Bunnery Bakery & Restaurant, Jackson Hole